scc-digitalhub/docs/user/docs/tasks/resources.md

 ### Managing PostgREST Data Services with KRM

 Using KRM it is possible to instantiate and deploy new PostgREST Data services.
+A PostgREST service exposes a set of PostgreSQL tables as API, allowing for querying the information and even modifying it.

 Accessing `PostgREST Data Services` menu it is possible to list, create, and delete data service instances.

 ![KRM PostgREST image](../images/krm/krm_postgrest.png)

-To create a new data service, it is necessary to provide the following information
+To create a new data service, it is necessary to provide the information about the exposed schema and tables, the DB access information, and the role with which the service operates.
+This latter may be specified either as an existing users with the appropriate permissions or may be created if the DB access information is sufficient for that operation.
+More specifically, it is necessary to provide the following information
-- name of the resource
+- name of the resource.
-- name of the DB schema to expose
+- name of the DB schema to expose.
-- list of DB permissions to enable for this service and list of exposed DB tables OR
+- the existing DB user (role) on behalf of which the service will operate OR the list of DB permissions to enable for this service and list of exposed DB tables.
+In this case the user will be created (if the connection information allows for it).
-- if a predefined user exists, specify the name of the existing user role to expose all that user can perform
 - Connection information with cluster DB host and port (optional), name of the database, DB username / password OR, alternatively, DB secret to use in order to extract the connection credentials.
 In this later case the secret should contain elements `USERNAME` and `PASSWORD`, or alternatively `POSTGRES_URL` with the full connection information.

+!!! warning "Connection information"

+    Please note that in order to create a new role that will be used by the service to access the data, the user specified with the connection information should have sufficient privileges to perform the operation.
+By default, the owner/writer/readers users created by the Postgres operator do not have this permission.

 ![KRM PostgREST create image](../images/krm/krm_postgrest_create.png)